husterR/android-test/README.md

 # android-test

-This Application was developed to test its Performance This app was developed to examine its performance in comparison to a app developed in Dart via Flutter
+This app was developed to examine its performance in comparison to a app developed in Dart via Flutter

 The App contains classic app-elements like WebView, Videoplayer, Text and a long scrollable list.